Aidunlin/MeanScout/README.md

 ## Features

-- 85 kB cache size
-- Progressive web app - full offline support
+- Full offline support (progressive web app)
-- Dark theme with red/blue color variants
-- Customizable metrics (documentation below)
+- Lightweight mobile-first design
+- Red/blue color variants, auto dark/light themes
-- Different metric types: toggles, numbers, selectors, text, ratings
+- Customizable metrics: toggles, numbers, selectors, textfields, and ratings
-- Team whitelist customization - make sure entered team is correct
+- Optional team whitelisting
 - Uses `localStorage` to store entries
-- Download saved entries as `(Template Name) Surveys.csv`
+- Exports entries as JSON arrays

-### Planned Features

-- In-app GUI-based template editor
-- More exporting methods (e.g. json)

-## Libraries/Frameworks
+## Libraries

 - [Normalize.css](https://necolas.github.io/normalize.css/) with CSS based on [w3.css](https://www.w3schools.com/w3css/)
 - [FontAwesome Icons](https://fontawesome.com/)
 - [Workbox](https://developers.google.com/web/tools/workbox)

-## Installing MeanScout

-You should be able to add/install MeanScout as an app from the browser menu.
-If you can't find it, you can still use the app as normal.

-## Options
+## Location

-Pressing the menu button (on small devices) will reveal useful options for MeanScout.
-These options are shown automatically on larger devices.
-Make sure to tell your scouts they shouldn't mess with these.

-- Set which robot location will be scouted
-- Download (and remove) saved surveys
-- Edit, copy, and reset the template
+The location selector is used to remind your scouts which robot they should scout based on the robot's starting position.

 ## Customization

 It can be annoying to reprogram your scouting app every year to change scouting metrics.
 To make things easier, metrics in MeanScout can be customized with templates.

 To change the metrics present, simply copy and paste JSON-based templates into MeanScout.
 MeanScout comes with an example template to get you started.
 Here is its JSON:

 ```json
 {